All Episodes

 I guess technically, legally, you're not supposed to do it when you're president-elect.

-Well, I don't think uh that it would ever get in front of a jury, and here's why.
+Well, I don't think that it would ever get in front of a jury, and here's why.

 It is only arguably a crime under the Logan Act.

-But, you know, Mark, uh that was passed in 1799.
+But, you know, Mark, that was passed in 1799.

-Uh it it it makes it a felony for a private citizen to interfere in international disputes between the U.S. and foreign governments.
+It makes it a felony for a private citizen to interfere in international disputes between the U.S. and foreign governments.

-Nobody has ever been prosecuted under the Act.
+Nobody has ever been prosecuted under the act.

 Why?